Advertisement

 Sugarfina has also secured a retail space at Square One in Mississauga, which will most likely be opening after the First Canadian Place unit.
 Square One’s Sugarfina will be located near the mall’s Victoria’s Secret and Aritzia stores, with details to follow.

-Tony Flanz of brokerage Think Retail represented Sugarfina in its deal with First Canadian Place landlord Brookfield Properties, which uses consultancy Beauleigh for its real estate strategy and negotiations.
+Tony Flanz of brokerage Think Retail represented Sugarfina in its deal with First Canadian Place landlord Brookfield Properties.
 He also represented Sugarfina in the lease deal with Square One’s landlord Oxford Properties.
 Mr. Flanz is working with Sugarfina on its Canadian store expansion and according to Think Retail’s website, Sugarfina is seeking retail space in major malls, ideally in the 600 square foot to 1,000 square foot range.

 Sugarfina confirms that the company intends on operating standalone stores in Vancouver as well as in the Toronto market, with as many as 10 locations in Canada in the coming years.